bm98/FS20_HudBar/README.md

-# MSFS HudBar V 0.12.0.8
+# MSFS HudBar V 0.20.0.13

-### Display essential Information as Bar at the bottom of the primary screen
+### Display essential Information as Bar at any side of the primary screen

-* Displays essential information as Bar at the bottom of the primary screen
+* Displays essential aircraft and flight information as Bar
 * Supports 1 and 2 engine aircrafts (Prop/Engine RPM, FuelFlow for each)
 * Provides 5 different content profiles which are fully configurable
 * The pilot can directly activate Autopilot commands
 * Auto Elevator Trim on a click
-* Works best with wide screen monitors
+* Bottom/Top Bars work best with wide screen monitors

 ![FS20_HudBar wide screen view](https://raw.githubusercontent.com/bm98/FS20_HudBar/main/doc/HudBar-screen.jpg "Wide Screen view")